Non-Steroidal Anti-Inflammatory Drugs Comparison

 NSAIDs are cleared from the blood stream by the kidney, so it is very important that patients over 65 years of age or patients with kidney disease consult a physician prior to taking them.
 If patients take an NSAID for an extended period of time (six months or more), a blood test needs to be performed to check for early signs of kidney damage.

 Most people with chronic kidney disease are advised to avoid all types of NSAIDs.
+For healthy persons at therapeutic dosages NSAIDs pose a negligible threat of renal toxicity.

 NSAIDs can also cause extreme allergy.
 People with asthma are at a higher risk for experiencing serious allergic reaction.
 Many specialists recommend that people who have asthma stay away from any NSAID, especially if they have sinus problems or nasal polyps.
 Individuals with a serious allergy to one NSAID are likely to experience a similar reaction to a different NSAID.